Tokyo Olympics to pick Mori replacement; is a woman likely? - WTMJ

 “Japan is still governed by a club of old men.”
 Koichi Nakano, a politicial scientist at Sophia University, wrote in an email.
 “They continue to pick these old men in order to silence possible dissent and to continue to put women ‘in their place.’
 Social norms are changing, though, and a clear majority of the Japanese found Mori’s comments unacceptable.”

 A: Not good.
-The Tokyo 2020 executive board and council met on Friday to accept Mori’s resignation.
+The executive board and council met on Friday to accept Mori’s resignation.
 Of the 38 members of the executive board, eight are women (21%).
 None of the vice presidents is a woman.
 Of the six council members, one is a woman (16.7%).
-Tokyo 2020’s day-to-day leadership is also almost all male led by 77-year-old Toshiro Muto, the CEO and former deputy governor of the Bank of Japan.
+The day-to-day leadership is also almost all male, led by 77-year-old Toshiro Muto, the CEO and former deputy governor of the Bank of Japan.

 AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports